-- agree a medium term financial plan, set a balanced budget for each financial year and manage and report spend against it - deliver effective financial services to current and ex-employees, suppliers and customers - operate effective procurement arrangements and procedures - ensure that ICT services are well supported and served by secure robust infrastructure, processes and systems - consolidate existing systems and implement innovative technologies to improve efficiency - work with others where it is financially, corporately or operationally advantageous to do so without reducing the quality of service - develop and maintain our vehicles, estate, operational workwear and equipment
+- agree a medium-term financial plan, set a balanced budget for each financial year and manage and report spend against it - deliver effective financial services to current and ex-employees, suppliers and customers - operate effective procurement arrangements and procedures - ensure we have a secure and robust ICT infrastructure - improve service delivery through: - the consolidation and integration of existing ICT systems - the implementation of new technologies - work with others where it is financially, corporately or operationally advantageous to do so without reducing the quality of service - develop and maintain our vehicles, estate, operational workwear and equipment

 Our purpose is safer people, safer places.
 Within the context of our People Strategy, this means a shared ambition and belief in what we do and why we do it.
-Shared by a work force who are all treated fairly and equally regardless of role or contract of employment.
+Shared by a workforce who are all treated fairly and equally regardless of role or contract of employment.

-To meet the challenges of 21st century we must have the right reople in the right place doing the right thing in the right way.
+To meet the challenges of 21st century, we must have the right people in the right place doing the right thing in the right way.
 Enabling change in culture at all levels is not a quick fix.
 The delivery of our aspirations will require significant time to achieve sustained improvement.

-The safety of our staff and communities is the priority.
+Most importantly, the safety of our staff and communities is the priority.